What is vulnerability scanning? Best practices & challenges

 How Wiz approaches vulnerability scanning

-Unlike traditional scanners that surface vulnerabilities in isolation, Wiz correlates vulnerability findings with cloud context to determine which issues actually matter.
-Vulnerabilities are evaluated based on whether they are deployed, externally reachable, associated with risky permissions or secrets, and connected to sensitive data or other weaknesses that form an attack path.
+Unlike traditional scanners that surface vulnerabilities in isolation, Wiz correlates findings with cloud context to determine which issues actually matter.
+Vulnerabilities are evaluated based on deployment status, external exposure, identity permissions, proximity to sensitive data, and whether they form part of a realistic attack path.

 For information about how Wiz handles your personal data, please see our Privacy Policy.